bartelink/ErikSchierboom.github.io/_drafts/2014-07-21-extension-methods-advanced.md

 ---
 layout:   post
 title:    Extension methods - Advanced
+comments: true
+tags:     [C#, .NET]
 ---

 The [Extension methods - An introduction]({% post_url 2014-06-23-extension-methods-an-introduction %}) post showed the basics of extension methods.
 This post will show more advanced usages of extension methods.